Bureau of Diplomatic Security: Investigations

-DSS investigations, carried out by numerous field offices and resident agent offices throughout the U.S, and by RSOs overseas, focus mainly on passport or visa fraud.
+DSS investigations, carried out by field offices and resident agent offices throughout the U.S, and by RSOs overseas, focus mainly on passport or visa fraud.
 DSS special agents also investigate such cases as international parental kidnapping, violations of the Protect Act, assaults on federally protected persons, fugitive arrests overseas (with host nation assistance), counterterrorism, and counterintelligence (CI) investigations.
 If there is a nexus to diplomatic activities, the U.S. Foreign Service, or terrorism, DSS is typically involved.

 Passport and visa fraud

 It is a felony to apply or assist someone in applying for a U.S. passport or visa when they are not entitled to one.
 Usually this means an alien in the United States trying to establish a false identity or stealing the identity from an American, often one who has died.
 Sometimes Americans, including Foreign Service officers (FSOs) are the target of DSS investigations, such as an FSO selling visas for personal gain.
 DSS also investigates other alleged improper or illegal behavior by Department of State personnel, to include incidents of espionage.
 Such cases would involve other agencies such as the Department of Justice.
 Overseas, DSS must take the role of local and state law enforcement when investigating issues such as spousal or child abuse by U.S. government personnel assigned to the embassy.
 This is because the host country will not investigate or prosecute diplomats, who are considered to have immunity from their laws.
 DSS also conducts tens of thousands of background investigations per year—not just for the Department of State, but also for other federal agencies.

 In recent years, DSS has expanded its overseas investigations program with A/RSO–Is (Assistant Regional Security Officer–Investigators) also known as "overseas criminal investigators."
 These agents are given special training in consular functions, and are commissioned consular officers.
 However, they spend a large amount of their time working with the fraud units in consular sections, investigating visa and passport fraud, alien smuggling and human trafficking, although they have responsibilities outside of their respective consular assignments for mission security.
 They work closely with host country law enforcement agencies, and have recently been instrumental in dismantling several large alien smuggling rings.
 Where there exists an identifiable nexus to the United States, DSS coordinates their alien smuggling investigations with the resident or regional Immigration and Customs Enforcement (ICE) attache.